wilsonmar/wilsonmar.github.io/_posts/2018-07-14-salesforce-ohana.md

 <a name="Lightning"></a>

-Lightning Now Tour at a city near you in 2017 and 2018
+Lightning Now Tour was a multi-city tour in 2017 and 2018:

    * <a target="_blank" href="bit.ly/lightning-now-sales-admin">Lightning Now Tour for Sales Admins</a>